jansedivy/potion/docs/api/app.md

 #### `setSize(width, height)`

 Method which sets width and height of the app and the canvas element.
+This also resizes all the nested Video instances.

 #### `focus()`